aws-cloudformation/community-registry-extensions/hooks/Lambda_Invoker/samples/rain/README.md

 CloudFormation registry extensions must be configured when they are registered.
 This file is used to tell the hook the Arn of the DynamoDB table that contains a list of your compliance lambda functions.

+### destroy.sh

+Clean up resources created by deploy.sh

+### lambda/*

+This directory has a Python lambda function with dependencies, to demonstrate how a more complex function can be deployed with CloudFormation and rain.

+### invalid.yaml

+After deploying the solution, this template should fail if you try to deploy it.

+### valid.yaml

+After deploying the solution, this template should succeed if you try to deploy it.